Sport. Health. Nutrition. Gym. For style

 • fever, headache;

-• difficulty in the act of swallowing (lump in the throat);
+• difficulty in swallowing (lump in throat);

-• narrowing of the visual fields, double vision;
+• narrowing of visual fields, double vision;

-A stroke occurring at any age is acute form pathological disorders of cerebral circulation, accompanied by the death of brain tissue cells and the corresponding functional disorders corresponding to specific symptoms of the disease.
-Developing, as in 20, so in 30 or 45 years (sometimes at a younger age), a stroke can be ischemic or hemorrhagic.
+A stroke that occurs at any age is acute form pathological disorders of cerebral circulation, accompanied by the death of brain tissue cells and corresponding functional disorders what the specific symptoms of the disease correspond to.
+A stroke that develops at the age of 20, 30 or 45 (sometimes at a younger age) can be ischemic or hemorrhagic.

 • In the possible development of cardiogenic embolism.